SpicyChicken6/Common_metabolomics-data-analysis_tasks/design_documents/SRS(Software Requirement Specification).md

 Software requirement specification

 V.0.1\
-For: Common_metabolomics-data-analysis_tools
+For: metabolomics_analysis_tools
 \
 By: Zhijian Yu

 1. Introduction

-	A set of tools to perform common targeted metabolomics data analysis tasks including data quality check, data transformation, scaling and normalization, common statistical analyses -- PCA analysis and MA plot, and visualization.
+	A set of tools to perform common targeted metabolomics data analysis tasks including data transformation, scaling and normalization, and common statistical analyses -- PCA analysis and MA plot, and visualization.

 2. Overall description